PKU-Alignment/omnisafe/benchmarks/model-based/README.md

 python analyze_experiment_results.py
 ```

+**For a detailed usage of OmniSafe statistics tool, please refer to [this tutorial](https://omnisafe.readthedocs.io/en/latest/common/stastics_tool.html).**

 ## OmniSafe Benchmark

 To demonstrate the high reliability of the algorithms implemented, OmniSafe offers performance insights within the Safety-Gymnasium environment.
 It should be noted that all data is procured under the constraint of `cost_limit=1.00`.
 The results are presented in <a href="#performance_model_based">Table 1</a> and <a href="#curve_model_based">Figure 1</a>.